ANNE F. HOGAN, Ph.D., Dean

 Bachelor of Arts Degree Requirements

-These hours are in addition to the University General Education Program requirements.
+Students receiving a Bachelors of Arts must complete the following hours in addition to the University General Education Program requirements.

 - Foreign Language: 6 hours in a single foreign language at or above the 2000 level or equivalent